 Majors in Global and Comparative Literature explore two different literary and cultural traditions through the study of literary works in their original language in combination with the study of literary and cultural theory.
 They are encouraged to focus on the relationships between those two fields and to develop interdisciplinary approaches to literature.

 In consultation with the Program Director, students devise a wide-ranging but cohesive course of study centered on primary disciplines and literary and cultural theory.
 The B.A. program culminates in the writing of a senior thesis.
-Students wishing to participate in the program must have proficiency in one foreign language and a reading knowledge of a second foreign language.
-English can be chosen as one of the two areas of specialization.
+Students wishing to participate in the program must have proficiency in one foreign language.
+English may be chosen as one of the two areas of specialization.

 The Global and Comparative Literature major requires 10 courses and a senior thesis (written in the context of a tutorial and a senior seminar), for a total of 36 credits.
 The Comparative Literature curriculum covers four main areas:

 - Literature courses in two national traditions, to be taken in the original language